anjanbharadwaj/fb-reminders/README.md

-# MessengerPlatform
+#

 # Overview
 This is a personal project I've been working on to make messenger.com a little more functional.
 In the past, users used to be able to set reminders within group chats, which my friends and I all found super useful.
 Unfortunately, Facebook recently removed this feature, so I decided to create a workaround, in the form of a Chrome Extension.
-Knowing basically nothing about Chrome Extensions, nor the ME~~R~~N stack (I didn't end up using React, but rather vanilla Javascript, with my extension), this was a fun learning experience for me!
 # ToDo

  - [ ] Finish setting up online MongoDB -- currently using local DB stored on computer